-Yes.
-Candidates can meet the education requirements in one of four ways:
+Candidates can meet the education requirements in one of five ways:

 - Hold a bachelor’s degree

-- Complete an Accreditation Council for Education in Nutrition and Dietetics (ACEND) accredited didactic program in dietetic and complete an internship of at least 1,200 practice hours.
+- Complete an Accreditation Council for Education in Nutrition and Dietetics (ACEND) accredited didactic program in dietetics and complete an internship of at least 1,200 practice hours.

 - Hold a bachelor’s degree